joshbegley/nyt-latest/README.md

 https://nytimes.com/live/2026/01/21/us/supreme-court-fed-lisa-cook/heres-the-latest

 **Live Updates: Supreme Court Hears Case on Trump’s Power Over Fed**\
-`The justices have temporarily allowed the president to fire other leaders of independent agencies but have signaled that the Federal Reserve may be different.`\
+`The justices have signaled they are likely to allow the president to expand his power over executive agencies but that his efforts to fire Lisa Cook may be different.`\
 https://nytimes.com/live/2026/01/21/us/supreme-court-fed-lisa-cook

 **How a Pro-Greenland Song Became a Protest Anthem**\